GitLeeRepo/HtmlCssNotes/HttpNotes.md

 # Overview

-Notes on the HTPD protocol.
+Notes on the HTTP protocol.

 # HTTP Headers